groupvine/gv-doc/2-members/1_1-membersAdd.md

 <span id="gv-2members-11membersAdd"></span>
 ## Pasting a List of Member Addresses

-An option to uploading a file to add new members is to copy addresses, e.g. from an email in your inbox, and paste them into the `Paste email addresses here` box on the Membership's Upload & Export page, and click `Upload Addresses`.
+An option to uploading a file to add new members is to copy addresses, e.g. from an email in your inbox, and paste them into the `Paste email addresses here` box on the **Membership**'s **Upload & Export** page, and click `Upload Addresses`.

 <img src="/docimages/addmem-paste.png" width="75%">